 List B Language Modules

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.

 Teaching & Learning

-Most modules are taught in small classes.
 Modern language teaching involves classroom work and independent study.
-A few non-language modules are taught by formal lecture.
+A few non-language modules are taught through a formal lecture.
 The single and combined degree programmes are examined through oral and written examinations and coursework or reports.

 For further details and information on external scholarships visit the Scholarships section

 Studying this programme will provide students with competency in language skills as well as intercultural awareness and understanding.